draganm/datas3t/tarindex/diskcache/README.md

 ## Overview

-The cache stores tarindex files for dataranges from different datas3ts, enabling efficient retrieval of pre-computed index data without regenerating it each time.
+The cache stores tarindex files for efficient retrieval of pre-computed index data without regenerating it each time.
+The cache is completely decoupled from any specific domain concepts and uses simple string keys.

 ## Cache Keys

-Each tarindex file is identified by a unique key using the `DatarangeKey` struct containing:
-- **Datas3tName**: The name of the datas3t
-- **FirstIndex**: Starting position in the datarange
-- **NumberOfDatapoints**: Number of datapoints in the datarange
-- **TotalSizeBytes**: Total size in bytes of the datarange

-The cache uses SHA-256 hashing of the key to generate unique filenames.
+Each tarindex file is identified by a simple string key provided by the client.
+The cache uses SHA-256 hashing of the key to generate unique, safe filenames for storage.

+**Example keys:**
+- `"my-datas3t:dataranges/000000000001-00000000000000000000-00000000000000000999.index.zst"`
+- `"another-datas3t:dataranges/000000000002-00000000000001000000-00000000000001000999.index.zst"`

 ## Features